Here are some useful FAQs to help you prepare for Your Start at Esher in September 2025.

 Q: What resources are there for LGBTQ+ students?

 We are an inclusive sixth form college and actively encourage applications from students from diverse and varied backgrounds.
-We have societies that students can join, including our Gender Sexuality Alliance (GSA) lunchtime meetings, which organises speakers and events.
+We have societies that students can join, including our Gender Sexuality Alliance (GSA) lunchtime meetings.

 Q: Do you have counsellors available?